Vloods/TransTTE_demo/README.md

      - Install and run Docker
      - Build Docker image with graphormer/Dockerfile using docker build . -t graphormer
      - Run Docker container using docker run --rm -it -p 80:80 graphormer
      - Run python script to get times for each edge.
-Visual tool use this times in order to find shortest way between two points.
+Visual tool use this times in order to find the shortest way between two points.

 ####  Python script:
       r = requests.post('http://0.0.0.0:80/get_weights', headers = {'Content-Type': 'application/json'})